monifasol/frontend-challenge-sequra/README.md

 # SeQura Financing Widget

-## Development
+## Development and Feautures

+Built in ReactJS\
-Built in React, contains 2 components: Widget as a main component, and InformationBox for the popup information.\
+    - 2 components: Widget as a main component, and InformationBox for the popup information.\
-SASS as CSS preprocessor.
+Parcel to make the build to integrate in other websites.\ SASS as CSS preprocessor.\
 Fully responsive.\
-Parcel to make the build to integrate in other websites.\

 ## Calls to API